samrudovsky/religious-exploration-nlp/README.md

 Growing up without any religious tradition, I have always been curious about religious communities and the texts that bind them.
 As such, I sought to:
 1) Capture common themes across a variety of religious texts (The Old Testament, The New Testament, The Koran, The Book of Mormon, and The Gospel of the Buddha)

-2) Examine the narrative arc of each text through sentiment analysis.
+2) Examine the narrative arc of each text through sentiment analysis
 ---
 ### Process
 - Clean, tokenize, lemmatize, and account for "olde english" from the King James Bible to set up vectorized TF-IDF matrix